IK Multimedia MixBox!! You didn’t think we’d go without reviewing this, did you?

 More units from T-Racks in general as well as their features: Preamp buttons, stereo link/unlike, mid-side, and left-right processing.
 I’m sure they’ll get to this during their updates, they’re always on top of those.

-Overall, Mixbox a great plugin.
+Overall, Mixbox is a great plugin.
 It comes with a lot of tools, all sound good, and are easy to use.
-I’m excited IK Multimedia decided to go the 500 series route and I can’t wait to see what else they bring to the table.
+I’m excited that IK Multimedia decided to go the 500 series route and I can’t wait to see what else they bring to the table.